Paul Collingwood taking things one day at a time as England coach

 “I have had a little bit of experience in the past couple of years of taking over on an interim basis, and obviously I have done the T20s recently.

 “I haven’t got the experience behind us.
-I haven’t done County Cricket are anything like that, but I have certainly got the passion to try to make a difference.
+I haven’t done County Cricket or anything like that, but I have certainly got the passion to try to make a difference.

 “I think that is something in the environment, that I try to bring people closer together, build teams, build relationships.